ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

  - Guards in lambdas (or in general) could introduce layout, similar to how it works in `MultiWayIf` today.
-This could avoid some unintuitive behavior when multiple single-clause lambdas with guards are immediately chained, but that comes at the expense of additional complexity, and if necessary a layout-introducing lambda expression can be used instead, in that particular situation.
+This could avoid some unintuitive behavior when multiple single-clause lambdas with guards are immediately chained, but that comes at the expense of additional complexity.
+In cases where that issue does arise, a layout-introducing lambda expression (i.e. one with a newline) can always be used instead.

 ## Unresolved Questions